Updated July 2026 to reflect the FedRAMP Consolidated Rules for 2026, released June 25, 2026.

 How we automate it

-Here is how we built OSCAL-based documentation in Stratus GRC-ITSM.
-The goal: make the system definition the source and the documents the outputs.
+Here is how we built structured-data documentation in Stratus GRC-ITSM.
+The goal: make the system definition the source and every artifact an output.

 - System definition as the data model.
-Components, Capabilities, Implemented Requirements, and System Information are first-class objects in the platform.
+Capabilities, Components, control implementations, and implementation statements are first-class objects in the platform.
 Not a bolt-on.
-Every element of the authorization boundary is a Component with an ID, title, type, description, purpose, provider, and its relationship to federal data or CUI.
+Every element of the assessment scope is a Component with its type, description, purpose, provider, and its relationship to federal data or CUI.

-- Implemented Requirements as structured data.
-Each FedRAMP control, CMMC practice, or KSI is mapped to the Components and Capabilities that implement it.
-The implementation statement, validation method, and pass/fail criteria are stored as structured fields.
+- Implementation statements as structured data.
+Each FedRAMP control, CMMC practice, or KSI maps to the Components and Capabilities that implement it, with a per-component implementation statement and a control-level rollup.
 This is where the “how we actually do it” lives, tied to specific components, not as a paragraph in a Word document.

 IR[Implemented Requirements] --> SSP